chupotle/be-nice/README.md

 h60 compatible, need a 60% oring, clip ins only!!

+Flex cuts should be removed when using a plastic plate

 join my discord! [discord.gg/VyfpskKpxj](discord.gg/VyfpskKpxj)

 i'll whip up techincal drawings when i get the chance